 - Answer every question honestly and back up any statement made with facts or scenarios

-At the end of the interview, thank the interviewer and their colleagues for their time and ask them when you will be hearing from them.
+Once the interview has ended, thank the interviewer for their time and ask when you will be hearing from them.

 After the Interview, call your recruitment consultant to give them feedback.